MexConnect

 Mexico's Huichol resource page: their culture, symbolism, art

-Descendents of the Aztec, the Huichol number about 18,000, most of which live in the sierra of Jalisco and Nayarit.
+Descendants of the Aztec, the Huichol number about 18,000, most of whom live in the sierra of Jalisco and Nayarit.
 Having withstood the Spanish Invasion, they are still striving to keep their culture alive and viable, despite the ever increasing physical and cultural encroachment of their Mexican neighbors.
 Peyote is a focal point for their ceremonies, and their colorful beadwork and yarnwork reflects a reverent and symbiotic relationship with nature.

-The People
+The Huichol People

 Huichol Literature

-Symbolism & Art
+Symbolism and Art

-Huichol girl making mask
+Huichol girl making a mask

-Huichol girl making mask
+Huichol girl making a mask

 Cultural sponsors and links

-Picture galleries — a visual thrill
+Huichol Art – with Picture galleries — a visual thrill

 The Huichol of Mexico: Cooperating Sites and Credits